DIGITALDJZ/Chute-SDK-v2-iOS/README.md

     [parcel startUploadWithTarget:self andSelector:@selector(parcelCompleted)];
 ```

-You may also set these to to nil if you don't wish have any completion behavior.
+You may also set the target and selector to nil if you don't wish have any completion behavior.

 ## Displaying Assets